macbuse/Chromebook/LaTeX.md

 1. **jupyter labextension install @jupyterlab/latex**
 this may take a long time as there is a ton of **node.js** stuff to download and build.
 On my Asus the build took  182.25s.

-1. The extension defaults to running xelatex on the server qnd I changed this to pdflatex.
+There is a third step that is not obvious: The extension defaults to running xelatex on the server and I changed this to pdflatex.
-Generate a config file for JuPyteR via **jupyter notebook --generate-config** then edit **/home/chronos/user/.jupyter/jupyter_notebook_config.py** and add
+- Generate a config file for JuPyteR via **jupyter notebook --generate-config**
+- edit **/home/chronos/user/.jupyter/jupyter_notebook_config.py**
-**c.LatexConfig.latex_command = 'pdflatex'**
+and add  **c.LatexConfig.latex_command = 'pdflatex'**

-### LaTeXing
+---

+### Previewing a LaTeX document

+Restart JuPyteR Lab:

+- download [sample.tex](https://github.com/jupyterlab/jupyterlab-latex/blob/master/sample.tex) in the browser
-Restart JuPyteR Lab, download [sample.tex](https://github.com/jupyterlab/jupyterlab-latex/blob/master/sample.tex) and open it using the file browser in
+- open it using the file browser in
 Jupyter Lab.

-Delete the graphic code:
+- delete the graphic code:
 '\begin{center}
   \includegraphics[width=0.65\textwidth]{images/jupyter_logo.png}
 \end{center}'

-as we have barebones LaTeX
-and haven't downloaded **jupyter_logo.png**.
+this is necessary as we have barebones LaTeX and haven't downloaded **jupyter_logo.png**.

 Finally do alt-click (on the Asus) to get a dialogue and select preview latex.
+Voila:

 ![alt text][logo.png]